bagder/daniel.haxx.se/about.md

 There was this established nickname tradition on the demo scene.
-I started out calling myself D$85 based on my initials and the year I got the C64, but I didn't really like it (for one it was impossible to pronounce) and when we joined SSS I switched.
+I started out calling myself D$85 based on my initials and the year I got the C64, but I did not really like it (for one it was impossible to pronounce) and when we joined SSS I switched.

 I figured I would pick an animal and I went with 'bagder'.
 I quickly realized